karanagarwal17/responsive-web-project/README.md

 ## Description

+Fast forward to the era where Digital Marketing has become an important aspect for every company.
+Even more so in the industries where new-age start ups are creating disruption with new ideas.
+One such sector is the Food Delivery space.

-This is a fully responsive front-end static website designed for an imaginary food delivery start up named Omnifood.
+So I decided to make a landing page for an imaginary food delivery start up named Omnifood and learn some aspects of good designing along the way.
+This is a fully responsive website with which I learned the concepts of flat-UI designing, typography, colour schemes, etc.

 It has many sections.